Anchored Video Generation: Decoupling Scene Construction and Temporal Synthesis in Text-to-Video Diffusion Models: Methods

-At inference time, we generate a visual anchor from the input text prompt before initiating the video generation process.
+At inference time, we first construct a visual anchor from the input text prompt before video sampling.
 Given a video text prompt $y$, we use a large language model (LLM) to generate a plausible detailed description of the scene’s initial state $y_0$, which emphasizes spatial layout, appearance, and object configuration.
 This reformulated prompt $y_0$ is then passed to a pretrained image generation model $\mathcal{G}_{\text{img}}$ to synthesize the anchor image $I_a = \mathcal{G}_{\text{img}}(y_0)$.

 Optionally, user control can be introduced at this stage to select the preferred visual style or appearance for the anchor.
 The selected generated image $I_a$ is subsequently encoded into its latent representation $\mathcal{E}(I_a)$.
 Then, we apply this learned behavior to perform anchored generation.
 We set the anchor frame $k=0$ (first frame) and provide the desired anchor latent $z_a = \mathcal{E}(I_a)$.
 Then during the denoising process, at each step $t_i$, we reconstruct a hybrid input for the model by replacing the first frame of the current latent $z_{t_i}$ with the clean anchor $z_a$.
 We similarly construct a hybrid timestep vector $t_{vec}$ where $t_{vec}[0] = 0$ and all other elements are set to $t_i$.
 The model then predicts the flow using this modified input.